szeremeta1/library-checkout-system/README.md

 └── library_data.ser          # Auto-created data file
 ```

-**Key insight:** The data structures are in `src/main/java/com/librarysystem/data/`.
+The data structures are in `src/main/java/com/librarysystem/data/`.
 These are NOT Java's built-in classes.

 ## Building and Running